cn-uofbasel/PiCN/README.md

 (The CI system runs unit tests, that verify the functionality of PiCN, including network communication)

 # PiCN
-PiCN is a modular ICN implementation designed to support NFN and other in network applications written in Python 3
+PiCN is a modular implementation of Information Centric Networking (ICN) designed to support Named Function Networking (NFN) and other in network applications written in Python 3.

-## Modularization
-PiCN consists of several Modules which run in separated processes.
-Each Module increases the abstraction, they are chained to a kind of execution stack.
+Currently, PiCN is compatible with the [Named Data Networking (NDN) packet format](named-data.net).

 # Quick start
 ```